paradigmdigitalapps/usense/README.md

 - when this command execute run the following command ./google-cloud-sdk/bin/gcloud init
 - Run pip install -t lib -r requirements.txt
 - After go to your project folder and open the terminal and Running the local development server using following command: dev_appserver.py app.yaml
 - When you run this command after enter the http://localhost:8080/ in your browser.
-Note (if you are use already a terminal then first stop yhis terminal)
+Note (if you are use already a terminal then first stop this terminal)

+Code Development
+- To create a new page, first create a new view class by inerting from webapphandler class, secondly create a jinja template in templates directory and then assign that template in newly create view class by setting variable template_name by the name of jinja tempalte.
+- To make a page login required set the view class variable login_required to True.
+By default it's False.
+- To append an extra data in context (send new data to template) override the function get_template_values in view class.
+- To make style (CSS) changes write css rules in style.css
+- Execute a code at the time of google engine app launch, write code in appengine_config.py